 Type B lactic acidosis occurs in states of normal global tissue perfusion (and hence ATP production) and is less ominous.

-Causes include local tissue hypoxia (eg, as with vigorous muscle use during exertion, seizures, hypothermic shivering), certain systemic and congenital conditions, cancer, and ingestion of certain drugs or toxins (see table Causes of Metabolic Acidosis Causes of Metabolic Acidosis Metabolic acidosis is primary reduction in bicarbonate (HCO3−), typically with compensatory reduction in carbon dioxide partial pressure (Pco2); pH may be markedly low or slightly subnormal... read more ).
-Drugs include the nucleoside reverse transcriptase inhibitors and the biguanides phenformin and, less so, metformin; although phenformin has been removed from the market in most of the world, it is still available from China (including as a component of some Chinese proprietary medicines).
+Causes include local tissue hypoxia (eg, as with vigorous muscle use during exertion, seizures, hypothermic shivering), certain systemic and congenital conditions, cancer, and ingestion of certain medications or toxins (see table ).
+Medications include the nucleoside reverse transcriptase inhibitors and the biguanides metformin and phenformin (although phenformin is no longer available).
 Metabolism may be decreased due to hepatic insufficiency or thiamin deficiency.

-D-Lactic acidosis is an unusual form of lactic acidosis in which D-lactic acid, the product of bacterial carbohydrate metabolism in the colon of patients with jejunoileal bypass or intestinal resection, is systemically absorbed.
-It persists in circulation because human lactate dehydrogenase can metabolize only L-lactate.
+D-Lactic acidosis is an unusual form of lactic acidosis in which excess D-lactic acid is produced.
+D-lactic acid is normally produced in small quantities as the product of carbohydrate metabolism by bacteria in the colon.
+In patients with jejunoileal bypass or intestinal resection and resultant short bowel syndrome, excess D-lactic acid is produced and is systemically absorbed.
+It persists in circulation because human lactate dehydrogenase can metabolize only L-lactate, but it is otherwise chemically similar to L-lactate and has similar effects on acid-base balance.

-Treatment of types A and B lactic acidosis is similar to treatment of other metabolic acidoses Treatment Metabolic acidosis is primary reduction in bicarbonate (HCO3−), typically with compensatory reduction in carbon dioxide partial pressure (Pco2); pH may be markedly low or slightly subnormal... read more .
+Treatment of types A and B lactic acidosis is similar to treatment of other metabolic acidoses Treatment Metabolic acidosis is primary reduction in bicarbonate (HCO3−), typically with compensatory reduction in carbon dioxide partial pressure (Pco2); pH may be markedly low or slightly... read more .

 Treatment of the cause is paramount.
 In treating inadequate tissue perfusion, pressors should be omitted when possible because they may worsen tissue ischemia.
 Bicarbonate is potentially dangerous in high anion gap acidosis but may be considered when pH is < 7.00, with a target pH of ≤ 7.10.